Hawkynt/Hawkynt.github.io/Cipher/README.md

 ## 🎯 Project Overview

-SynthelicZ Cipher Tools is a comprehensive **educational cryptographic platform** featuring **248+ universal algorithm implementations** with **80+ new algorithms identified for implementation** through systematic research.
+»SynthelicZ« Cipher Tools is a comprehensive **educational cryptographic platform** featuring **universal algorithm implementations** through systematic research.
 The platform includes advanced multi-language code generation, algorithm chaining, interactive testing, and comprehensive metadata management.
 This project serves as the premier hands-on learning environment for exploring cryptography from ancient techniques to cutting-edge post-quantum algorithms.

 ### 🌟 What Makes This Special